mattlokes/onash2/docs/index.md

 ** Tip, if you are drives are new you can use the follow argument to your mdadm create command [--assume-clean](https://superuser.com/questions/438520/mdadm-raid-fast-setup-with-empty-drives).
 This stops you wasting resources copying 4TB (in my case) of 0s for 14 hours... **

 ## Status OLED

 ### I2C connections

 I assume you have connected up your I2C Display following the [wiring diagram above](#OLED/USB Wiring).
 I2C 6 on the GPIO header is accessible via ```/dev/i2c-2``` from the linux terminal.
 The first thing you will need to do is find the address of the Display.
-I2C supports upto 127 addresses 0x00 - 0x7F.
-On my OLED there was a choice of two addresses based on a resistor soldered between two points that could be swapped (0x78/0x7A).
-However it turns out the PCB description was lying to me and the address was actaully 0x3C go figure....
+I2C supports upto 127 addresses ```0x00 - 0x7F```.
+On my OLED there was a choice of two addresses based on a resistor soldered between two points that could be swapped (```0x78``` or ```0x7A```).
+However it turns out the PCB description was lying to me and the address was actaully ```0x3C``` go figure....

 Anyway, to be able to find the address/confirm you've got something there, you can use i2c-tools to do a "detect" of the bus.
 Now theres a few fun caveats here:
 1. I2C doesnt strictly support "discovery" so if you run this on an I2C bus thats used for other purposes (CPU Temperature sensors / Clock chips etc) it could potential have bad side effects.
-2. By default i2c tools runs SMBus flavour commands which is a subset of I2C commonly used for motherboard components, if you dont use the -r argument things wont work.
+2. By default i2c tools runs SMBus flavour commands which is a subset of I2C commonly used for motherboard components, if you dont use the ```-r``` argument things wont work.

 ```bash
 sudo apt-get install i2c-tools